bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.7 Scope

 This Governance Framework (GF) applies to the BC Mines Act Permit credential from [The Mines Digital Services](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/).
-The initial scope of this pilot will focus on developing a credential for a BC Mines Act Permit issued by the entity responsible for the permitting process.
+The initial scope of this pilot will focus on developing a credential for a BC Mines Act - Major Mines Operating Permit issued by the entity responsible for the permitting process.
 The scope of the information included in this credential will be summary level.

 ## 1.8 Objectives

-This GF describes the BC Mines Act Permit credential consisting of all data elements included in a BC Mines Act Permit.
+This GF describes the BC Mines Act - Major Mines Operating Permit credential consisting of those data elements included from a BC Mines Act Permit.

 ## 1.9 Principles